aws/aws-advanced-python-wrapper/docs/development-guide/DevelopmentGuide.md

 | Enhanced failure monitoring integration tests | Driver-specific tests for the enhanced failure monitoring functionality using the Host Monitoring Connection Plugin.                                     |
 | AWS authentication integration tests          | Driver-specific tests for AWS authentication methods with the AWS Secrets Manager Plugin or the AWS IAM Authentication Plugin.                           |
 | Connection plugin manager benchmarks          | The [benchmarks](../../benchmarks/README.md) subproject measures the overhead from executing Python method calls with multiple connection plugins enabled. |

-### Extra Integration Tests

-The AWS Python Driver repository also contains additional integration tests for external tools such as HikariCP, the Spring framework or Hibernate ORM.

-The AWS Python Driver has been manually verified to work with database tools such as DBeaver.

 ### Performance Tests